Effective Date: January 12, 2026

 4. SCOIR’S RESPONSIBILITIES

-4.1.
+4.2.
 Accessibility.
 Scoir shall use reasonable efforts to ensure that the Services maintain, at all times during the Subscription Term, compliance with all applicable federal and state laws and regulations providing for equally effective and substantially equivalent ease of use for persons with disabilities, including but not limited to those set forth in the Americans with Disabilities Act (ADA).
-The Web Content Accessibility Guidelines (WCAG) 2.1 Level AA shall be used to evaluate conformance of the Services with this Section 4.1.
+The Web Content Accessibility Guidelines (WCAG) 2.1 Level AA shall be used to evaluate accessibility conformance of the Services.

-4.3.
+4.4.
 Confidentiality of Customer Information.
 Scoir shall take all reasonable measures to protect the secrecy of, and avoid disclosure or misuse of, Customer Information, which measures shall entail no less than the same degree of care that Scoir uses to protect its own confidential information of a similar nature.
 Scoir shall use Customer Information solely for the purpose of providing the Services and, in so doing, limit access to Customer Information to its employees and contractors who have a need to know and who are bound by written confidentiality obligations.
-Scoir shall promptly notify Customer in writing of any misuse or misappropriation of Customer Information that comes to its attention.
-Notwithstanding the foregoing, Scoir will not be in violation of this Section 4.3 with regard to the disclosure of Customer Information in response to an order or subpoena of a court, agency, or tribunal of competent jurisdiction, or pursuant to any applicable law or regulation, provided that Scoir provides Customer with prior written notice of such compelled disclosure to the extent reasonably practicable and legally permissible.
+Scoir shall notify Customer in writing within 72 hours of any misuse or misappropriation of Customer Information that comes to its attention.
+Notwithstanding the foregoing, Scoir will not be in violation of this Section 4.4 with regard to the disclosure of Customer Information in response to an order or subpoena of a court, agency, or tribunal of competent jurisdiction, or pursuant to any applicable law or regulation, provided that Scoir provides Customer with prior written notice of such compelled disclosure to the extent reasonably practicable and legally permissible, and discloses only the minimum amount of Confidential Information required by law.

-4.4.
+4.5.
 Support Services.
-During the Subscription Term, Scoir will provide Customer and its Invitees with “help desk support” of the Products via email to support@scoir.com during customary business hours and via access to Scoir’s online self-service support portal available at https://scoir.helpdocs.io.
-Technical issues resulting from Customer’s integration of some or all of the Product with third-party products may be outside the scope of “help desk support” services.
+During the Subscription Term, Scoir will provide Customer and its Invitees with “help desk support” of the Services via email to support@scoir.com during customary business hours and via access to Scoir’s online self-service support portal available at https://scoir.helpdocs.io.
+Technical issues resulting from Customer’s integration of some or all of the Services with third-party products may be outside the scope of “help desk support” services.
 Scoir will use reasonable practices to respond to email support queries within one business day.
 Scoir reserves the right, in its sole discretion, to limit or deny access to support services to any Invitee who acts or who has acted in a way that might reasonably be determined to be harassing or abusive of Scoir’s support representatives.
+In the event of such denial of support services, Scoir shall promptly identify the offending Invitee to Customer.

 (a) host the Services data in SOC 2 compliant environments located within the continental United States of America;